 How Quick Entry Works

-When you're finished entering data in a field, you simply press Enter to confirm the changes and go to the next field.
-If you want to reverse direction, and go the previous field, press Shift+Enter.
+When you're finished entering data in a field, you simply select Enter to confirm the changes and go to the next field.
+If you want to reverse direction, and go the previous field, select Shift+Enter.
 For more information about shortcuts, see Quick Entry Shortcuts for Fields.

 Tips and Tricks